awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-iam-roles.md

 1. On the **Review** page, for **Name**, enter **ImporterS3Role**\.
 Choose **Create role**\.

-## Step 2\.2: Create a Policy and Role for Importing from Amazon S3<a name="tutorials-importing-data-create-iam-roles-pinpoint-import"></a>
+## Step 2\.2: Create a policy and role for importing from Amazon S3<a name="tutorials-importing-data-create-iam-roles-pinpoint-import"></a>

 To use the `CreateImportJob` API operation, you have to provide an IAM role that allows Amazon Pinpoint to read and write from your Amazon S3 bucket\.
 This role has to be passed from your user role to Amazon Pinpoint\.
 To enable the role to be passed to Amazon Pinpoint, you have to add a *trust policy* to the role\.